Control AI access

 Aperture by Tailscale is currently in beta.

 Aperture uses Tailscale's identity layer to automatically authenticate users.
 Control which users can reach the Aperture instance through tailnet access control rules, then use Aperture grants to define which models each user or group can access.
+To reference Tailscale groups in grants, enable visible groups.
 Aperture is deny-by-default: without grants, users can connect but cannot access any models.

 Configure Aperture grants to control which models each user or group can access.